-The coverage limits for an additional insured rider vary by insurer, but will typically have a minimum and maximum dollar amount (such as $50,000 to $500,000 of coverage).
-In some cases, the maximum death benefit for an additional insured can be as high as those of the primary insured, meaning your spouse would have the same amount of coverage as you.
+An additional insured rider's coverage limits vary by insurer but will typically have a minimum and maximum dollar amount (such as $50,000 to $500,000 of coverage).
+In some cases, the full death benefit for an additional insured can be as high as that of the primary insured, meaning your spouse would have the same amount of coverage as you.

-A child life insurance rider usually costs less than $6 per thousand dollars of coverage and, even if you're a family of five, you will just need one life insurance rider to cover all your children.
+A child life insurance rider usually costs less than $6 per $1,000 of coverage and, even if you're a family of five, you will need only one life insurance rider to cover all of your children.
 You won't pay an additional premium per child.

-A child rider expires when your kid becomes an adult, which is between the ages of 18 to 25, depending on the insurer.
-However, nearly every life insurance company offers the option of conversion to a whole life insurance policy with several times the amount of coverage.
+A child rider expires when your kid becomes an adult, which is defined as age 18 to 25, depending on the insurer.
+However, nearly every life insurance company offers conversion to a whole life insurance policy with several times the amount of coverage.